Leonardo DiCaprio: Activism

 At a 2016 meeting with Pope Francis, DiCaprio donated to charity and discussed environmental issues with him.
 A few days later, possibly influenced by this meeting, the Pope said he would act in a charity film.
 DiCaprio traveled to Indonesia in early 2016 where he criticized the government's palm oil industry's slash-and-burn forest clearing methods.
 In July 2016, his foundation donated $15.6 million to help protect wildlife and the rights of Native Americans, along with mitigating climate change.
 That October, DiCaprio joined Mark Ruffalo in support of the Standing Rock tribe's opposition to the Dakota Access Pipeline.

 In April 2017, DiCaprio protested against President Donald Trump's inaction on climate change by attending the People's Climate March.
 In July, a charity auction and celebrity concert arranged by DiCaprio's foundation had raised over $30 million in one night.
 The DiCaprio foundation donated $100 million in December 2018 to fight climate change.
 In May 2021, DiCaprio pledged $43 million to enact conservation operations across the Galápagos Islands.
-As part of his effort, Paula A Castaño, a wildlife veterinarian and island restoration expert, took over his social media accounts.

 Political views

 DiCaprio endorsed Hillary Clinton for the 2016 presidential election.
 In March 2020, DiCaprio attended a fundraiser for Joe Biden at the home of Paramount Pictures executive Sherry Lansing.
 Prior to the 2020 election, DiCaprio narrated a Netflix documentary series about voting rights, stating, "All of us may have been created equal.
 But we'll never actually be equal until we all vote.
 So don't wait."
 On social media, DiCaprio urged voters to make a plan to cast their ballots and to draw attention to voter suppression and restrictive voter ID laws, citing VoteRiders as a source of information and assistance.
+In 2023, DiCaprio testified during the trial against Prakazrel Michel, who is being accused of participating in a foreign influence campaign that was aimed at the Obama and Trump administrations.
+During October 2024, DiCaprio formally endorsed Democratic nominee Kamala Harris for president due to her policies on climate change mitigation, and criticized her Republican opponent Donald Trump.